superduper-io/superduper/docs/cluster/index.md

 leading to smoother and more robust productionization:

 - Task parallelization using `dask`
-- Change data capture using MongoDB [change streams](https://www.mongodb.com/docs/manual/changeStreams/).
+- Change data capture using MongoDB [change streams](https://www.mongodb.com/docs/manual/changeStreams/)
-- A client-server implementation, allowing remote access to a SuperDuperDB deployment.
+- A client-server implementation, allowing remote access to a SuperDuperDB deployment

 ## Contents